Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Introducing New Foods

-Rabbits enjoy being offered new munchies.
-Their digestive system might not.
+Rabbits enjoy being offered new munchies, but their digestive system might not.
 They may be mammals, but their internal processes aren't the same as ours.
-Humans can pig out on something new and often, suffer no ill effect.
+Humans can pig out on something new and often suffer no ill effect.
 In rabbits, new foods can upset their intestinal bacteria, which causes diarrhea and sickness.
 Adding variety to your pet's diet is smart, but introduce one new food at a time.
 Giving small quantities, monitor the rabbit's stool for a week to make sure its digestive system is coping.

 What Not to Feed Your Rabbit

 Hay, fresh foods and water are nutritionally sufficient.
 When a rabbit enjoys a balanced diet, it doesn't need supplements.
 Adding them could lead your pet to overdose on certain vitamins and minerals, leading to dangerous illness.
-Also, avoid these toxic foods.
+You should also avoid these toxic foods.